 Making 105bhp at 11850rpm and 50flb at 9750rpm, power and torque remain the same as before, but there are new fuel-injection throttle bodies, ECU settings and a revised first gear, which is longer – but it takes away some of the Street Triple R’s wheelie-inducing acceleration.
 Triumph says these changes improve fuel consumption by 30% at town speeds and 12% at 50mph.
 The mpg is the same as before when you’re going for it.

 The most visual change to the new bike is the repositioning of the exhaust.
 The two underseat pipes have been replaced by a single, more conventional side-mounted system.
 The new exhaust, which Triumph says has a deeper sound, saves a useful 3.6kg in weight.
 Lots of versions of the exhaust were tested during development to ensure decent ground-clearance at full lean.

 The previous Street Triple has proved to be robust and reliable.
-You can see it’s been built down to a price in a few areas, but it’s a sub eight-grand bike, after all.
+You can see it’s been built down to a price in a few areas, but it’s a sub eight-grand bike when new, after all.

 You don’t have to pay a lot for all this performance, handling, stopping power and fun.
 It’s great value for money.

 Insurance group: 14 of 17 – compare motorcycle insurance quotes now.